-- 1) Curbs must be designed so that they can be secured directly to the supporting deck structure, or to intermediate blocking.
-Curbs must not be situated on top of the roof system. - 2) Roof openings must be enclosed and sealed - 1) with curbs. - 2) penetration flashings. - 3) Except where fully enveloped sleepers are incorporated in the design, all membrane flashing (stripping) must extend vertically on perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
-Where pavers, ballast, growing media or any other type of Roof Coverings are designed for placement on top of the field membrane, both membrane flashing and purpose-made penetration flashings must be carried vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8") (see 11.1.2.1 Drainage; see also 11.3.2.5 Scuppers and Overflows). - 4) Galvanized flashings and vents - 1) are permitted on uninsulated or conventionally insulated assemblies, provided - 1) the base is coated (see 13.3.3.1 (8)(2)). - 2) the penetration opening does not exceed 0.126 m (196 in). - 2) are not permitted at the water plane in a Protected or Modified Protected Membrane Roof Assembly.
-Instead, the penetration must be enclosed by a curb measuring at least 200 mm (8") in height above the finished roof surface; the galvanized or welded flashing may then be installed and flashed in on top of the curb. - 3) larger than 0.126 m (196 in) must be enclosed or supported by a curb. - 5) Aluminum or copper flashings for penetrations may be located at the water plane in any assembly type.
+- 1) Roof openings must be enclosed and sealed - 1) with curbs. - 2) penetration flashings. - 2) Except where fully enveloped sleepers are incorporated in the design, all membrane flashing (stripping) must extend vertically on perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
+Where pavers, ballast, growing media or any other type of Roof Coverings are designed for placement on top of the field membrane, both membrane flashing and purpose-made penetration flashings must be carried vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8") (see 11.1.2.1 Drainage; see also 11.3.2.5 Scuppers and Overflows). - 3) Curbs and metal-flanged roof penetrations (i.e. drains and B-vents) must be firmly supported directly on the deck structure or with blocking, and must not be unsupported on top of the roof system. - 4) Galvanized flashings and vents - are permitted on uninsulated or conventionally insulated assemblies, provided the penetration opening does not exceed 0.126 m2 (196 in2) and it is field-wrapped with the roof membrane.
+Nonproprietary membrane-compatible coated flashings are not permissible. - 2) are not permitted at the water plane in a Protected or Modified Protected Membrane Roof Assembly.
+Instead, the penetration must be enclosed by a curb measuring at least 200 mm (8") in height above the finished roof surface; the galvanized or welded flashing may then be installed, field-wrapped with the roof membrane, and flashed in on top of the curb. - 3) larger than 0.126 m2 (196 in2) must be enclosed or supported by a curb. - 5) Aluminum or copper flashings for penetrations may be located at the water plane in any assembly type. - 6) Roof penetration flashings must be - 1) suitable for only one penetration. - 2) properly fitted to form a seal around the penetration. - 7) Where a standard flashing is not tall enough to enclose and seal the penetration, the joint between the penetration and the flashing must be sealed with alternative methods.

-- 6) Reinforced liquid membrane flashing systems may be specified only where - 1) sheet membrane applications are not practicable (i.e. complex geometry). - 2) the top edge of membrane plies must be terminated on a vertical surface and other means of termination are not practicable or even possible. - 7) Roof penetration flashings must be - 1) suitable for only one penetration. - 2) properly fitted to form a seal around the penetration. - 8) Where a standard flashing is not tall enough to enclose and seal the penetration, the joint between the penetration and the flashing must be sealed with alternative methods. - 9) Single or multiple penetrations may not be flashed with an open-topped flashing filled with sealant, but must be sealed into the roof assembly with one of the following options: - 1) Electrical cable penetrations must utilize a gooseneck-type flashing with a weather hood. - 2) Pipe-type penetrations must be sealed with - 1) the manufacturer's proprietary rubber based friction seals, mechanical clamps or gooseneck type design. - 2) A 2-part site-fabricated or proprietary flashing with a removable inspection/access cap (see Construction Detail D1.7.7-2). - 3) Roof curbs and customized metal hoods. - 10) Sleepers or equipment pads that are completely sealed (enveloped) must be at least 125 mm (5") in height above the finished roof surface.
-All penetrations through the top surface must be additionally sealed. - 11) Housekeeping pads situated on top of the finished roof surface and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation) Housekeeping pads supporting larger loads must conform to the standards for sleepers or equipment pads. - 12) When mechanical equipment that is ventilated on the roof extracts and discharges grease, chemicals or other contaminants that may adversely impact the roof membrane or other system components, the Design Authority should specify additional protection measures (for example, grease guards or a reinforced 2-part liquid membrane coating). - 13) Guardrails should be designed for attachment on vertical surfaces only; attachment of guardrails to a horizontal surface is strongly discouraged. - 14) Pourable sealant pockets should be used only as a last resort, when other flashing methods are impractical.
+- 8) Sleepers or equipment pads that are completely sealed (enveloped) must be at least 125 mm (5") in height above the finished roof surface.
+All penetrations through the top surface must be additionally sealed. - 9) Housekeeping pads situated on top of the finished roof surface and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation) Housekeeping pads supporting larger loads must conform to the standards for sleepers or equipment pads.
+A separation layer between XPS insulation and PVC membranes is required, to prevent leaching of plasticizers from the field membrane. - 10) When mechanical equipment that is ventilated on the roof extracts and discharges grease, chemicals or other contaminants that may adversely impact the roof membrane or other system components, the Design Authority should specify additional protection measures (for example, grease guards or a proprietary liquid membrane coating). - 11) Guardrails should be designed for attachment on vertical surfaces only; attachment of guardrails to a horizontal surface is strongly discouraged. - 12) Pourable sealant pockets should be used only as a last resort, when other flashing methods are impractical.
 See also 11.3.3.4 Sealant Pockets for Application requirements.